 Boutique Hotel – Summit Lodge: We stayed at this centrally located hotel on our most recent trip to Whistler.
 It’s a boutique property with funky decor and a fun vibe.
 When we were there they had a pop-up bubble tea shop!
 Check prices.

-Luxury Hotel – Westin Resort & Spa: My now-husband took me here on our first trip to Whistler together when we were first dating.
+Luxury Hotel – Westin Resort & Spa: My now-husband took me here when we were first dating.
 It was a luxe experience.
 My favourite part is the huge pool that both indoor and outdoor sections you can swim between.
 Check prices.

 So that’s my big list of winter activities in Whistler.
 I’m sure you’ll find something to do in the Whistler in the winter that you’ll love.
 (Actually, I’m sure you’ll find a bunch of things.)
 What’s your favourite Whistler winter activity?
 Tell me in the comments.